uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 otherwise.
 The function must be defined in one of the valid search locations for ADL lookup, which includes the namespace of the definition of the iterator type ``IteratorT``.

-The function ``is_passed_directly_in_onedpl_device_policies`` is used by oneDPL to determine whether the iterator type can be "passed directly" to SYCL kernels by interrogating its return type at compile time only.
+The function ``is_passed_directly_in_onedpl_device_policies`` may be used by oneDPL to determine whether the iterator type can be "passed directly" to SYCL kernels by interrogating its return type at compile time only.
 It shall not be called by oneDPL outside a ``decltype`` context to determine the return type.
 This means that overloads may be provided as forward declarations only, without a body defined.
 ADL lookup is used to determine which function overload to use according to the rules in the `C++ Standard`_.
 Therefore, derived iterator types without an overload for their exact